Foundation Courses: BIO 132/133, 202/203, 230/231; CHM 111, 222, 223 and 224, or 118, 222 and 223; BCH 252/253.

 Entering the Health Professions

 The biochemistry major includes several of the requirements for entrance into the health professions including two years of chemistry and one year of biology.
-The biochemistry course is also a requirement for certain health professions (veterinary medicine and pharmacology) and is strongly recommended by the majority of medical schools.
+The biochemistry course is also a requirement for several health professions (veterinary medicine and pharmacology) and is strongly recommended by the majority of medical schools.
 The microbiology course is required by nursing and veterinary medicine programs.

 More information at the Health Professions page